legendu-net/docker-lubuntu/readme.md

 # dclong/lubuntu [@DockerHub](https://hub.docker.com/r/dclong/lubuntu/) | [@GitHub](https://github.com/dclong/docker-lubuntu)

-It is suggested that you do NOT use this Docker images as there are issues (please refer to Known Issues) and it is not pratical useful.
+It is suggested that you do NOT use this Docker images and its offspring images as there are issues (please refer to Known Issues) and it is not pratical useful.

 ## Usage in Linux/Unix